 A Safe Barn Or Boarding Space

 Before committing to a stable, make sure you take a tour and find out what the inside looks like.
 The barn or boarding space for your horse should be clean, sturdy, free of rodents, and in good repair.
 Check out reviews and if possible, talk to others who boarded their horses there and find out what they like about them.
 You want to feel confident your pet horse is in good hands when you aren’t around.
+If the horse is not happy and is stressed, it will cause loose stool in horses.

 Plenty Of Opportunity For Exercise